Herman Cain 2012 presidential campaign: Foreign policy

 Cain supported the war in Afghanistan and the war in Iraq, opposing a timetable for withdrawal as equivalent to surrender.

 He said that the U.S. should aid Israel in defending itself, and has said, "If you mess with Israel, you're messing with the USA."
 He was the only Republican presidential candidate at former Fox News host Glenn Beck's Restoring Courage rally in Israel.

 He expressed "shock" at President Obama's acceptance of Palestine's 1967 borders as a starting point of peace negotiations, saying he "threw Israel under the bus" Cain supports the Palestinian right of return under Israeli conditions, though media criticized his apparent unfamiliarity with the issue, though he later admitted that "I didn't understand the right of return".

-Cain opposes any negotiation with North Korea, and has argued for maintaining "peace through strength", and opposed the New START treaty because he believes that the U.S. should retain freedom to develop nuclear weapons systems.
+Cain opposed any negotiation with North Korea, and has argued for maintaining "peace through strength", and opposed the New START treaty because he believed that the U.S. should retain freedom to develop nuclear weapons systems.

 On Iran, Cain expressed support for a wary but "diplomatic approach" to nuclear disarmament in an October 2010 interview.
 In a subsequent interview with Fox News contributor KT McFarland, he said he thinks that only military action could stop the Iranian nuclear program, but that he would "have to talk to a lot of people" before he would consider that step.
 In an interview with the Milwaukee Journal-Sentinel, he stated that a first strike on Iran "is not a practical, top-tier alternative... look at the topography of Iran.
 Where are you going to strike?
 It's very mountainous.
 That's what makes it very difficult."